 reserving articles from the report

-FORMER DEPUTY FROM THE LEFT,

-INTERVIEWED ON CONDITION OF

-ANONYMITY, JUNE 17TH, 2020
+(Former deputy from the Left,

+interviewed on condition of anonyymity, June 17, 2020)

 Introduction

 Legislative studies are a relatively young field of Mexican politics.
-Its growth is remarkable, with new research on candidate selection (Ascencio and Kerevel 2021); elections and redistricting (Magar et al. 2017); the standing committee system (Béjar Algazi 2009); party discipline (Téllez del Río 2018); vote trading (López Lara 2013); pork barreling (Kerevell 2015); procedure and instability (Heller and Weldon 2003); gubernatorial influences in roll call voting (Rosas and Langston 2011); constitutional amendment (Casar and Marván Laborde 2014); executive success (Béjar Algazi 2012) and conditions for predominance (Weldon 1997); agenda setting (Casar 2016); the budget process (Weldon 2002), and more.
+Its growth is remarkable, with new research on candidate selection (Ascencio and Kerevel 2021); elections and redistricting (Magar et al. 2017); the standing committee system (Béjar Algazi 2009); party discipline (Téllez del Río 2018); vote trading (López Lara 2013); pork-barreling (Kerevell 2015); procedure and instability (Heller and Weldon 2003); gubernatorial influences in roll-call voting (Rosas and Langston 2011); constitutional amendment (Casar and Marván Laborde 2014); executive success (Béjar Algazi 2012) and conditions for predominance (Weldon 1997); agenda setting (Casar 2016); the budget process (Weldon 2002), and more.

 Yet there is no scholarship on legislative debate in sight.
 Other than brief and general mentions to the subject, I could find no systematic study of floor access.
 This chapter takes a step towards filling in this gap by describing the institutions of speech in the Cámara de Diputados and performing a systematic examination of the determinants of floor participation.

 The case should raise interest beyond area specialists.
-Mexico has a separation of powers constitution that has experienced divided and unified government in recent years.
+Mexico has a separation-of-powers constitution that has experienced divided and unified government in recent years.
 The three-and-a-half party system is distinct from both North American dualism and systems with extreme fragmentation, such as Brazil.
 And Mexico recently dropped single-term limits for members of Congress.
 Proksch and Slapin (2015) theorize that personal vote incentives make legislators organize the assembly with high levels of autonomy in floor debate.
 With little intra-party competition, such incentives were mostly absent in Mexico, but are bound to increase due to electoral reform.

 The chapter uncovers a tension between formal and informal speech institutions.
 Formal rules decentralize agenda power by granting members broad rights of recognition to take the floor and deliver speeches.
 Informal rules channel debate through legislative parties, leaders managing participation in a centralized fashion.
 The empirical analysis reveals systematic effects of predictors associated with party hierarchies (such as leaders, committee chairs, and majority status) and predictors tied to individual candidate promotion (such as incumbents elected in single-member districts and the prospect of reelection) in the number and length of the speeches that members of Congress deliver.
 Focus is on the Cámara de Diputados of the bicameral Congress.
 The chambers have symmetric powers over most legislation, but the Senate is excluded from adoption of the annual budget, and I leave it out.
 Moreover, due to time constraints, I further narrow the focus to three out of eight Cámara terms since the advent of competitive politics in Mexico.
-I examine the 60th Legislature (2006-09), the 62nd (2012-15), and the 64th (2018-21) up to the end of the second ordinary year—enough to investigate how the recent removal of term limits affects debate.
+I examine the 60th Legislature (2006–2009), the 62nd (2012–2015), and the 64th (2018–2021) up to the end of the second ordinary year—enough to investigate how the recent removal of term limits affects debate.

-Institutional and party system background
+Institutional and Party System Background

 Mexico is a presidential democracy.
-For most of the 20th century a hegemonic party, the Institutional Revolutionary Party (PRI), held the strings of political influence in a tight grip nationwide.
+For most of the twentieth century a hegemonic party, the Institutional Revolutionary Party (PRI), held the strings of political influence in a tight grip nationwide.
 The PRI’s electoral fortunes suffered from societal change and formidable economic setbacks in the 1980s, but it was not until 1997 that competitive politics took over (Cornelius 1996; Cosío Villegas 1981; Molinar 1991; Scott 1959).
 For the first time in over six decades, the PRI lost control of the lower chamber of Congress in that year’s midterm election.
 Then in 2000 the country’s long-standing right-of-center opposition, the National Action Party (PAN) won the presidential race.